ankjevel/gen-cover/README.md

 A TCP server that just generates images on requests

 The response in split into two, size and image.
-The first 4 bytes are the size of the file the image.
+The first 4 bytes are the filesize.

 ![Cover example](docs/example.jpg)